 Mr N Revie: Head of Mathematics

-Mr Revie graduated from Strathclyde University, Glasgow, with a degree in Mathematics.
-After spending two years doing voluntary work in Hungary, he returned to obtain his PGCE from Strathclyde University.
+Mr Revie graduated from the University of Strathclyde, Glasgow, with a degree in Mathematics.
+After spending two years doing voluntary work in Hungary, he returned to obtain his PGCE from the University of Strathclyde.
 He taught in Glasgow for two years, before moving to London where he has been teaching since 2000 in a variety of middle and senior leadership posts.

-For the past eight years he has been Deputy Headteacher at St Andrew's, Croydon, with particular responsibility for behaviour and pastoral care.
+Prior to joining the WLFS he was Deputy Headteacher at St Andrew's, Croydon, with particular responsibility for behaviour and pastoral care.
 A keen carpenter, he likes to have a project or two on the go around the house or in the workshop.

-Ms N Saba: Head of Modern Foreign Languages
+Miss V Rousvoal: Head of French / Teacher of Modern Foreign Languages

 Ms S Shanfari: Teacher of Mathematics

-Ms Shanfari graduated from Guildhall University London with a BA (Hons) in Economics and Mathematics, after which she completed a PGCE in mathematics at Roehampton University, as well as attending the Royal Academy of Music.
-She will be starting her Masters in Education Psychology at UCL in October this year.
+Ms Shanfari graduated from Guildhall University London with a BA (Hons) in Economics and Mathematics, after which she completed a PGCE in mathematics at the University of Roehampton, as well as attending the Royal Academy of Music.
+She is currently completing her Masters in Education Psychology at UCL.

 Teaching as a career appeals to Ms Shanfari because it gives her the opportunity to help shape the future of young lives.
 She has been teaching mathematics in both international and UK based schools since 2007 and has thoroughly enjoyed her experience so far.
 She is looking forward to continuing in her role as a teacher of mathematics at the West London Free School.